terramate-io/terramate/docs/cloud/drifts/synchronization-with-scripts.md

 - Set `cloud_sync_drift_status = true` to let Terramate CLI know about the command that is doing the actual drift check and returns a detailed exit status to define a successful run that has changes or has no changes detected.
 - Set `cloud_sync_terraform_plan_file` to the name of the terraform plan to synchronize the deployment details.
+- Set `terragrunt = true` to use terragrunt for the plan file generation.

 ## Terramate Script Config